-The ‘caterpillar fungus’ or keeda jadi grows in Uttarakhand’s high-altitude border districts of Pithoragarh at an altitude of 3,500 to 5,000 metres.
+The ‘caterpillar fungus’ or keeda Jadi grows in Uttarakhand’s high-altitude border districts of Pithoragarh at an altitude of 3,500 to 5,000 meters.
 Known as the ‘Himalayan Viagra’.

 The fungus harvesting season in Uttarakhand’s high-altitude border districts of Pithoragarh and Chamoli starts in early May and ends by the middle or end of June, with the arrival of the monsoon.

 Entire families move to the meadows, staying in tents for weeks, working long and arduous hours to collect the fungus.

 And they return with enough fungus to cover a chunk of the family’s expenses for a considerable period of time.